KevinSilden/ADUC-PS/README.md

 It will not create a .csv for creating users in bulk(for now at least)

 Files are stored under "Modules\Data" in the project folder.
 Users created will combine first and last name into a username, e.g. "kevin.silden@domain.com".
 No flexibility there atm.

-Tested on a VM running Windows Server 2022 Standard Ed.